- YOUR PERSONAL INFORMATION

 - YOUR COMPUTER

 - WHEN USING THE ATM

-- Review your credit history and report any unusual activity.
+- Always check your credit history and report any unusual or unrecognized activity by you.

 Memorize your password and do not write it anywhere it can be easily discovered by other persons.